cloudflare/cloudflare-docs/content/workers/configuration/versions-and-deployments/rollbacks.md

 ## Limitations

-Rollbacks are only valid to the latest 10 versions.
+You can only rollback to the 10 most recently published versions (link to versions docs)

 Rollbacks will not be allowed if external resources have been deleted or modified between the target deployment and the active deployment.
 Specifically, rollbacks will not be allowed if: